A quick rundown and explanation on the dos and don'ts of evolutionary nutrition

 The carbohydrates of wheat, even full grain wheat, have a higher GI than table sugar, surging our blood sugar extremely, with all the dire consequences.

 Lectins are a self-defense system of plants, unusually aggressive in wheat, acting to protect the plant by poisoning animals trying to eat it.
 It's not a deadly poison, but one that will attack the health and the fertility of animals to an extent, which over generations results in a decreased chance of survival for the species.
 In the human body lectins, e.g., eliminate glucosamine which is needed to rebuild the cartilage in our joints and therefore causes arthritis.

 Phytic Acid keeps seeds from growing when they are not in a suitable environment (no water available).
 Only when exposed to water, phytic acid is neutralized, and the seed starts to grow.
-In humans phytic acid causes maldigestion.
-Thus, we are not able to extract all the beneficial micronutrients from our food.
+In humans, phytic acid causes maldigestion.
+Thus, we cannot extract all the beneficial micronutrients from our food.
 We can eliminate phytic acid by soaking (e.g., for nuts).
 Grains are usually not soaked before consumption, thus still have all their phytic acid.

 Grains & Legumes

 Other grains can contain gluten as well.
 Those that do not can still suffer from cross-contamination with wheat (and thus gluten) while being grown or during production.
 Both grains and legumes have a high level of phytic acid & lectins as well, thus partly carrying the same health risks as wheat.
 Phytic acid can be partially removed from legumes by soaking them in water.
 However, to be on the safe side and to avoid their high carb-load, we have entirely removed grains and legumes from our diet.